 This half day weekly conference with faculty and fellows of HPM, Geriatrics and Geri-Psych will cover the principals of palliative care, geriatrics and psychiatry.
 It will also cover topics such as research methodology, study design, and health care administration.

 B. Basic Bootcamp:

 Fellows will learn basic HPM symptom management and communication skills from core faculty members.
-Bootcamp will span several days during orientation and equip fellows with the tools necessary to begin fellowship.
+Bootcamp will span several days during the first month of fellowship.